traesullivan/Circle-Zendesk-Analysis/README.md

 # Support Ops Analysis & Dashboard
-I’m applying for the Customer Experience Operations Manager position at Circle.
-To demonstrate alignment and initiative, I created a support operations proof of concept that mirrors Circle’s Zendesk workflows and performance objectives.
+I created a support operations proof of concept that mirrors Zendesk workflows and performance objectives.
 Below is a visual overview of the dashboard built for this project.
 It highlights key customer experience metrics, including ticket volume, resolution time, SLA breach rate, CSAT, channel performance, and escalation trends.

 <img width="990" height="764" alt="image" src="https://github.com/user-attachments/assets/f154f493-2401-44a7-9400-f72c56a66d79" />